About PetersPioneersA House in Ostentrop

 Pastor Rinschen

 Pastor Franz Rinschen (1927-2017) working on a weekly parish bulletin.
 Franz Rinschen was born in 1927 in Fürstenberg (35 miles east of Paderborn) and moved to Attendorn.
-He was ordained in 1953 by Lorenz Cardinal Jäger in in Paderborn.
+He was ordained in 1953 by Lorenz Cardinal Jäger, Archbishop of Paderborn.
 In 1968, he became pastor of Mariä Himmelfahrt (Assumption) Church in Schönholthausen.
 His sister Josefine moved into the in the rectory with him.
-The parish includes St. Luzia in Ostentrop.
+The parish is part of the Archdiocese of Paderborn and includes St. Luzia Chapel in Ostentrop.
 He died February 1, 2017, and was buried next to the church sacristy.
 Photo by Friedhelm Tomba.
 Obituary: February 3 On-Line, February 4 E-Paper.
 Announcement February 8 E-Paper.

 Wirtschaft in Ostentrop